-Figure 1 presents the workflow of this LFA.
-This figure shows that SMBG data and EMA data collected from the MyDay app were integrated as a complete dataset fed into the LFA (steps 1 and 2).
-The LFA then performed necessary pre-processing, such as normalizing numeric values and removing empty entries (step 3).
+For this study we devised a learned filtering architecture (LFA) using a Random Forest (RF) [41] classifier.
+We applied this classifier to extract domains of variables to predict IA and SMBG self-management behaviors.
+Figure 1 presents the workflow of our learned filtering architecture (LFA) [42].
+As shown in the figure, SMBG data and the EMA data collected from the MyDay app were integrated as a complete dataset fed into the LFA (steps 1 and 2).
+The LFA then performed necessary pre-processing and data sanitation, such as normalizing numeric values and removing empty entries (step 3).
+After this step, data filtering process began where subsets of variables were extracted from the cleaned data either based on configurable human input or automatic selection.

-After step 3, a data filtering process began, where subsets of variables were extracted from the cleaned data either based on configurable human input or automatic selection.
-These variables were grouped as described above to create multiple data subsets that were split for training and testing (steps 4a and 4b).
-The training set was used to train an ML classifier via the Random Forest method (step 5) and the test set was then used to evaluate the trained model (step 6).